letoram/durden/README.md

 fixed- size dock slots and have them auto-launch on startup and a config- key for finding in the normal target database.

+### content preview in browser
+extending lbar to support dynamic asynch- content loading for associating preview content with bar navigation.
+This could be simple things like unicode- helper for utf-8 bind or more advanced like thumbnails

 ### desktop icons / shortcuts
 for float layouts, allow local icons and shortcuts to be added, similarly to how it already works in AWB.